Rover 400 / 45: Rover 400 (R8; 1990–1998)

 The original 400 Series, launched in 1990 as a four-door saloon, was a saloon version of the second-generation Rover 200 Series hatchback, both sharing the codename R8 during development.
 The 200 Series had been launched six months earlier.
 Like the 200, the model was designed in collaboration with Honda (who produced the corresponding designed for Europe Concerto model) and both models would share production lines at Rover's Longbridge facility.
 It used the same core structure and mechanicals as the Honda, but the rear-end redesign of the glasshouse and body were unique to Rover.
 Interior trim and electrical architecture were all shared with the R8 Rover 200.

-An estate — or station wagon — version was subsequently developed by Rover Special Products.
+An estate — or station wagon — version was subsequently developed by Rover Special Products and introduced in the summer of 1994.
 Badged as the Rover 400 Tourer, this remained in production alongside the second-generation 400 until 1998, as no estate version of the latter car was built.
 Many of the 400 Tourers were exported to Japan.

 The R8 Rover 200 and 400 were the first applications of Rover's K-series family of engines (appearing in 1.4 L (1,396 cc) twin-cam 16-valve form).

 The 1.6 L (1,590 cc) version used either a Honda D16A6 and D16Z2 SOHC or D16A8 DOHC powerplant, while the 2.0 L M-series unit from the 800 Series followed soon afterwards (1991) in the sportier versions.

 The Rover-engined models drove the front wheels via jointly developed Peugeot/Rover R65 gearboxes (1.4 litre) and Rover PG1 for the 1.6- and 2.0-litre versions.
 The Rover 420 GSI turbo and GSI Sport turbo, produced in limited numbers, were equipped with the turbocharged 197 bhp (147 kW) Rover T-series engine.
 Also available were two PSA (non-electronically controlled Lucas CAV injection pumps) Indirect injection diesel engines, with the choice of naturally aspirated 1.9-litre XUD9 or turbocharged 1.8 XUD7T engines.
+The Tourer eschewed the 1.4, naturally aspirated diesel, and the turbocharged petrol-engined options.

 These engines were installed instead of the non-electronically controlled Bosch HPVE Direct Injection Rover MDi / Perkins Prima used in the Austin Maestro and Montego, as that engine, with its noisy combustion but lower fuel consumption, was deemed too unrefined for the new models.

-A mid-life facelift (also applied to the Rover 200) saw the reintroduction of the Rover grille, which had reappeared on the R17 facelift of the Rover 800.
+A mid-life facelift in September 1993 (also applied to the Rover 200) saw the reintroduction of the Rover grille, which first reappeared on the R17 facelift of the Rover 800.
 This change was achieved without significant change to the remaining structure, but provided a more distinctive Rover "family look" and established a certain distance from the Honda Concerto.